 - A data lake is a central storage repository that carries big data from many sources of raw data in its native form until it is needed.

 - It can store structured, unstructured data, or semi-structured, which means data can be kept in a more flexible format for future use.

 - A data lake is capable of Store and analyzes petabyte-size files and trillions of objects.

 - It also Develops massively parallel programs easily.

 Microsoft Azure Data Lake is part of the Microsoft Azure public cloud platform, which includes more than 200 products and cloud services.
-Azure Data Lake is a cloud platform designed to support big data analytics.
-It provides unlimited storage for structured, semi-structured or unstructured data.
+Azure Data Lakes is a cloud platform designed to support big data analytics.
+It provides unlimited storage for structured, semi-structured, or unstructured data.
 It can be used to store any type of data of any size.

-Azure Data Lake is a suite of data services available in Microsoft Azure.
+Azure Data Lakes is a suite of data services available in Microsoft Azure.
 Data Lake services allow businesses to store, analyze, and manage various forms of data of different sizes.
-Azure Data Lake product suite provides access to multiple features, such as Spark, Storm, H-Base, U-SQL, and so on.
+Azure Data Lakes product suite provides access to multiple features, such as Spark, Storm, H-Base, U-SQL, and so on.
 Users can consider their own business requirements and pay as they go.